 - Are you on track academically?
 Talk to the Advising Team in B-102.

 - Talk to your professors—get to know them EARLY, and seek them out OFTEN!

 - Get enough sleep.
 The more refreshed your body is, the more likely you are to pay attention and take effective notes in class.
 If you are experiencing any issues or want to speak with someone, we encourage you to visit The Wellness Center in C-249.

 Are you graduating in the Spring 2018 semester with student loan debt?
 You are required to complete exit counseling for your student loans.
 Visit studentloans.gov to complete student loan exit counseling electronically.
 For more information contact firstname.lastname@example.org.

-Financial Literacy workshops are a good start to learn now or pay later!
+Financial Literacy workshops are a great way to discovering

 Federal Work Study